-The Supreme Court will soon hear oral argument in Axon v.
-FTC, a case that raises the question of whether a defendant can challenge the constitutionality of the FTC’s structure directly in federal district court, without first wading through these cumbersome administrative processes.
+The Supreme Court handed the business community a major victory in Axon v.
+FTC, a case that raised the question of whether a defendant can challenge the constitutionality of the FTC’s structure directly in federal district court without first wading through the cumbersome administrative processes.

 The Federal Trade Commission has garnered considerable scrutiny for its efforts to overhaul antitrust.
 Why hasn't the Department of Justice?

 Considering the broad scope of substantive issues raised in the RFI, the IFA and its members urge the FTC to extend the comment period under the RFI for an additional 60 days.

 The Biden Administration seems determined to sideline consumers, and competition itself, from its competition policy.

 The Chamber welcome the opportunity to provide the Canadian Government with comments in response to the consultation on the future of Canadian competition policy.